kaizer1v/mathjs/README.md

 ### arrayMean

-Given an array of numbers,
+Given an array of numbers, computes the mean and returns it.

 ```javascript
 MJ.arrayMean([1, 2, 3, 100, 101, 202])